 1) Quantify risk tolerance by tracking your finances like a hawk.

 The more you can stay on top of your finances, the better you will optimize your finances.
-To do so, sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+To do so, sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 Definitely run your numbers to see how you’re doing.